Lake Onslow option

 Where is the Lake Onslow option located?

-The diagram shows what a 5THh proposed lake would look like at the 760 metre contour.
+The diagram shows what a 5TWh proposed lake would look like at the 760 metre contour.
 This is not the only possible option for Lake Onslow.

-The NZ Battery Project will consider pumped hydro projects at a range of different locations, in addition to alternative technologies.
+The NZ Battery Project is considering pumped hydro projects at a range of different locations, in addition to alternative technologies.